-In Canada, the government imposes a special tax on OAS payments for certain individuals.
-This “clawback” is officially known as the OAS recovery tax.
-If an individual’s income for the year exceeds a certain annual threshold, 15 cents is due on each dollar of income above the threshold.
-The clawback is typically based on the net income reported for the previous calendar year, but there is a provision in the Income Tax Act that allows the clawback to be based on the current year if current year income is drastically different than the previous year’s income.
+The term “clawback” refers to a situation in which an organization, in this case the government, takes back money that it has previously paid.
+When the government imposes a special tax on OAS payments for certain individuals, this “clawback” is officially known as the OAS recovery tax.
+If your income for the year exceeds a certain annual threshold, 15 cents out of each dollar of income above the threshold s due to the government.
+This clawback is typically based on the net income reported for the previous calendar year, but there’s a provision in the Income Tax Act that allows the clawback to be based on the current year if your current year income is drastically different than the previous year’s income.

-Income level thresholds are adjusted annually for inflation, and there is a minimum income recovery threshold and a maximum income recovery threshold.
-For the recovery tax period of July 2016 to June 2017, or income year 2015, the minimum threshold is $72,809 and the maximum threshold is $118,055.
-For the recovery tax period of July 2017 to June 2018, or income year 2016, the minimum threshold is $73,756 and the maximum threshold is $119,615.
+Income level thresholds are adjusted annually for inflation, and there’s a minimum income recovery threshold and a maximum income recovery threshold.
+For the recovery tax period of July 2018 to June 2019, or income year 2017, the minimum threshold is $74,788 and the maximum threshold is $121,314.
+For the recovery tax period of July 2019 to June 2020, or income year 2018, the minimum threshold is $75,910 and the maximum threshold is $123,386.

 As a simple example, assume the recovery tax period is July 2017 to July 2018.
-An individual’s income for 2016 is $85,000.
+Your income for 2016 is $85,000.
 The minimum threshold for that year is $73,756.
-Thus, the estimated clawback and OAS payment reduction can be calculated as:
+The estimated clawback and OAS payment reduction can be calculated as:

 This is an estimated calculation only.
-To figure out your precise OAS clawback amount, it is helpful to use one of the many OAS calculators available online.
-Other factors can influence the clawback amount, such as net federal supplements and OAS pension paid back the previous year.
+To figure out your precise OAS clawback amount, it’s helpful to use one of the many OAS calculators available online.
+Other factors can influence your clawback amount, such as net federal supplements and OAS pension paid back the previous year.

 Strategies to Reduce the OAS Clawback

 There are some legal ways to help reduce the amount of your OAS clawback in a given year.